-- Demonstrate the steps taken to appraise the context of the development and how the design of the development takes that context into account; - Explain the policy adopted as to access, and how policies relating to access in relevant local development documents have been taken into account; - State what, if any, consultation has been undertaken on issues relating to access to the development and what account has been taken of the outcome of any such consultation; - Explain how any specific issues which might affect access to the development have been addressed; and - Demonstrate the design evolution process which addresses coordination with design team and consultees.
+- Demonstrate the steps taken to appraise the context of the development and how the design of the development takes that context into account; - · Explain the policy adopted as to access, and how policies relating to access in relevant local development documents have been taken into account; - State what, if any, consultation has been undertaken on issues relating to access to the development and what account has been taken of the outcome of any such consultation; - Explain how any specific issues which might affect access to the development have been addressed; and - Demonstrate the design evolution process which addresses coordination with design team and consultees.

-1.2 DOCUMENT STRUCTURE
+DOCUMENT STRUCTURE 1.2

 This document is structured in three key sections.
 Firstly an overview of existing site context, constraints and opportunities and the assessment work undertaken.
 Secondly a review of proposed development parameters.
-Finally, a detailed review of proposed design principles that have been informed by existing constraints and opportunities including design approach, access, masterplan strategy including landscape design principles, sustainability and crime prevention.
+In preparing this Design & Access Statement, reference Finally, a detailed review of proposed design principles that have been informed by existing constraints and opportunities including design approach, access, masterplan strategy including landscape design principles, sustainability and crime prevention.